SeanPlusPlus/WebDevTemplates/hello-world/hello-js/CHALLENGES.md

 directory._

 1. Display "hello world" in all caps
+2. Display the letters A through Z without typing them out.
-2. Report the frequency of each character in "hello world".
+3. Report the frequency of each character in "hello world".
 Sort the characters from most to least common.
 A tie break should go to the character lower in the alphabet.
 Wrap your output in a "ul" tag with an "li" for each row.
 Your output should look something like this:
 ```